agentmodels/agentmodels.org/chapters/8-guide-library.md

 wpEditor.put('makeLineMDP', makeLineMDP);
 ~~~~

-To run an agent on this MDP, we use a `makeAgent` constructor and the library function `simulate`.
+To run an agent on this MDP, we use a `makeAgent` constructor and the library function `simulateMDP`.
 The constructor for MDP agents is `makeMDPAgent`:

 >`makeMDPAgent(params, world)`